Finding Head Lice

-If you find any nits or head lice then wet combing is the recommended way of treating head lice.
-You do not need to see a doctor but can follow these steps;
+If you find any head lice then wet combing is the recommended way of treating them.
+You do not need to see a doctor.
+Instead follow these steps;

-It is advised you repeat the wet combing on day ONE, day FIVE, day NINE and day THIRTEEN.
-Check one last time on day 17 if the head is free from newly hatched head lice then you can return to weekly checking.
+Is advised you wet comb on day 1, then repeat on day 5, day 9 and day 13.
+Check one last time on day 17.
+If the head is free from newly hatched head lice then you can return to regular checking.

 If you can still see head lice or eggs this could be because;

 Wet combing means brushing a fine tooth comb through wet conditioned hair, from the root to the very ends of the hair.
 Wet combing has been proven to be the best way to get rid of head lice.
 Head lice have got resistant to some of the shop bought treatments.

 There are no side effects from wet combing even for the very young, those who are pregnant or breastfeeding.

 You will need;

 An adult head louse will lay 50-150 eggs.
 These eggs hatch into nymphs after 7-10 days, and 10 days after that the nymphs become adults.